rethinkdb/rethinkdb-rs/2-query-language/secondary-indexes/ruby.md

 # For each tag, return the tag and the posts that have such tag
 r.table("tags").eq_join("tag", r.table("posts"), :index => "tags").run(conn)
 ```

+Note that queries with `getAll` or `between` may return the same document multiple times unless you use the [distinct](/api/ruby/distinct) command.

 ## Indexes on arbitrary ReQL expressions ##